 - Child Protection/Safeguarding

 - Anti-Bullying

 - Whistle Blowing

 - E-Safety, Photographs and Videos

 - Digital Literacy (online) and E-Safety Policy

 - The Sunnydown Safeguarding File

 - Permissible Sanctions

 - Quality First Teaching Handbook

 - Behaviour Principles

+- Suspension and Permanent Exclusions Policy

 Please note that where the policy refers to the teacher as the class leader, this may also mean the CSO if they are leading the class.
-The Behaviour Management Team consists of the Head Teacher, the Deputy Head Teacher, the Middle Manager with Pastoral responsibility and the Pastoral Team.
+The Behaviour Management Team consists of the Head Teacher, the Deputy Head Teacher and the Pastoral Team.